PReMiuM: An R Package for Profile Regression Mixture Models using Dirichlet Processes

 Typically, because of the complexity of the models based on the stick-breaking construction, inference is made in a Bayesian framework using Markov chain Monte Carlo (MCMC) methods.
 Until recently, a perceived difficulty in making inference about this model was the infinite number of parameters within the stick breaking construction.
 Historically, this obstacle has resulted in the use of algorithms that either explore marginal spaces where some parameters are integrated out or use truncated approximations to the full Dirichlet process mixture model, see for example \cite{N00} and \cite{IJ01}.

 More recently, two alternative innovative approaches to sampling the full DPMM have been proposed.
 The first, introduced by \cite{W07}, uses a novel slice sampling approach, resulting in full conditionals that may be explored by the use of a Gibbs sampler.
-The difficulty of the proposed approach is the introduction of contraints that complicate the updates of the mixture component weights, leading to potential mixing issues.
+The slice sampling method updates the cluster allocations jointly as opposed to the marginal methods which requires as many Gibbs steps to update as the number of observations to cluster.
+The difficulty of the proposed approach is the introduction of constraints that complicate the updates of the mixture component weights, leading to potential mixing issues.
 To overcome this, \cite{KGW11} generalise this sampler, adding further auxilliary variables, and report good convergence results, although the authors note that the algorithm is sensitive to these additional parameters.